-A crockpot or slow cooker is a great way to have a warm meal ready when you get home from a long day without having to cook while you’re hungry and tired.
+A crockpot or slow cooker (this one is our favorite!) is a great way to have a warm meal ready when you get home from a long day without having to cook while you’re hungry and tired.
 Crockpots are super easy to use and can be prepped in the morning on the night before.
 Check out this yummy pork recipe.
 Any extra can be frozen and reheated any time you want.

 Don’t Forget Dessert

 For health reasons, dessert probably shouldn’t be an every night thing, but on those occasions when a dessert is warranted, making one doesn’t have to cause a lot of stress.
 Nor does dessert have to be full of chocolate and calories to be sweet and yummy.
 Check out this easy-to-make shortcake recipe.
 It can be done in advance and kept in the refrigerator.
 It’s also quick enough to make that it could be done while you’re letting dinner digest.

 What other ways do you make planning and preparing healthy meals easier?